prajwalch/yazap/README.md

 ### Initializing the yazap
-The first step in using the `yazap` is making an instance of [Yazap](https://prajwalch.github.io/yazap/#root;Yazap) by calling `Yazap.init(allocator, "Your app name", "Your app description")` or `Yazap.init(allocator, "Your app name", null)` if you don't care about description which internally creates a root command for your app.
+The first step in using the `yazap` is making an instance of [Yazap](https://prajwalch.github.io/yazap/#root;Yazap) by calling `Yazap.init(allocator, "Your app name", "Your app description")` or `Yazap.init(allocator, "Your app name", null)` which internally creates a root command for your app.
 ```zig
 var app = Yazap.init(allocator, "myls", "My custom ls");
 defer app.deinit();